d3/d3-scale/README.md

 <a name="linear_rangeRound" href="#linear_rangeRound">#</a> <i>linear</i>.<b>rangeRound</b>(<i>range</i>)

-Sets the scale’s output *range* to the specified array of values while also setting the scale’s [interpolator](#linear_interpolate) to [interpolateRound](https://github.com/d3/d3-interpolate#interpolateRound).
+Sets the scale’s *range* to the specified array of values while also setting the scale’s [interpolator](#linear_interpolate) to [interpolateRound](https://github.com/d3/d3-interpolate#interpolateRound).
 This is a convenience routine for when the values output by the scale should be exact integers, such as to avoid antialiasing artifacts.
 Note that this interpolator can only be used with numeric [ranges](#linear_range).

 <a name="linear_interpolate" href="#linear_interpolate">#</a> <i>linear</i>.<b>interpolate</b>([<i>interpolate</i>])

-If *interpolate* is specified, sets the scale’s output interpolator factory.
-This interpolator factory is used to construct interpolators for each adjacent pair of values from the output [range](#linear_range); these interpolators then map a normalized domain parameter *t* in [0,1] to the corresponding value in the range.
+If *interpolate* is specified, sets the scale’s range interpolator factory.
+This interpolator factory is used to construct interpolators for each adjacent pair of values from the [range](#linear_range); these interpolators then map a normalized domain parameter *t* in [0,1] to the corresponding value in the range.
 If *factory* is not specified, returns the scale’s interpolator factory.

 Note: the [default interpolator](https://github.com/d3/d3-interpolate#interpolate) **may reuse return values**.
 For example, if the domain values are arbitrary objects, then the default interpolator always returns the same object, modifying it in-place.
 If the scale is used to set an attribute or style, you typically don’t have to worry about this recyling of the scale’s return value; however, if you need to store the scale’s return value, specify your own interpolator or make a copy as appropriate.